corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 We can change the return type of the problematic method to return a boxed trait object instead of `Self`.

-This works because `Box<dyn Widget>` has a known size at compile time -- it's a pointer to an object on the heap!
-Pointers have a known size (usually 8 bytes on 64-bit systems), so the compiler knows how much space to allocate for it, unlike `Self` which varies based on the concrete type.
+This works because `Box<dyn Widget>` has a known size at compile time -- it's a pointer to an object on the heap.
+(It's actually a *fat pointer*: two words wide, or 16 bytes on a 64-bit system, because it also stores a pointer to the vtable -- more on that later.)
+The key point is that this size is fixed and known at compile time, unlike `Self`, which varies based on the concrete type.

 ```rust
 trait Widget {